Get

 wood-pellet-cat-litter Being a cat owner can be one of the most rewarding experiences for us humans, but one of the distinct disadvantages is dealing with the litter box.
 Part of the unpleasantness of litter boxes is the rather pungent odor of cat urine.
 Did you know that our domesticated cats’ ancestors lived in the desert, and their urine is very concentrated because it helped keep them hydrated?
 Well, if you’re like most people, you want a litter that can cover that smell, is easy to clean, and is not harmful to either your cat or the environment.

 Perhaps you are already using pellet litter and want to know the best brand, or maybe you’re considering switching to pellet litter and aren’t sure where to begin.
-You have come to the right place as we’ve done the work for you and have reviewed 8 of the best pellet litters on the market.
+You have come to the right place as we’ve done the work for you and have reviewed some of the best pellet litters on the market.
 Hopefully, these reviews will help you discover the best pellet litter for you and your cat.

 divider cat faces oct 2024